DCO - Development Consent Order

 The Manston Airport Development Consent Order 2022 was granted on the 18th August 2022.
 A full copy of the DCO and decision letter can be found below:

 You can also find all representations and a full document list from the DCO process on the PINS website linked here:

 Please find a PDF of the DCO below.
 It is interactable so can be viewed on the website.

 What is it - and why is it relevant to Manston Airport?

-The DCO is a process which RSP have used to submit their plans to the National Infrastructure Planners (PINS) to create a report– who then pass the report to the Secretary of State to consider and either 'Grant' or 'Deny' the DCO.– This is required to make Manston Airport into a Nationally Significant Infrastructure project.
+The DCO is a process which RSP have used to submit their plans to the National Infrastructure Planners (PINS) to create a report– who then pass the report to the Secretary of State to consider and either 'Grant' or 'Deny' the DCO.– This was required to make Manston Airport into a Nationally Significant Infrastructure project.

 For developments that exceed a particular size, it is necessary to apply for Government permission (Consent), via the DCO route.

-The RiverOak investment in new infrastructure for Manston Airport is no longer predicted to be £300m, it will be £479 million !
+The RiverOak investment in new infrastructure for Manston Airport is no longer predicted to be £300m, it will be over £500 million !
 And RiverOak are particularly targeting it at local firms and Kent and Thanet people,.
 RiverOak are working to put in place education, training and apprenticeships to enable local people to participate.

-In 2019, RSP purchased Manston Airport from Stone Hill Park, for Aviation, and now own the site.
+In 2019, RSP purchased Manston Airport from Stone Hill Park, for Aviation, and now own the whole site.

 The Thanet Local Plan hearings have confirmed that Manston is only to be used for Aviation purposes,